pingidentity/pingidentity-solution-stacks/docs/getStarted.md

              - /tmp/compose/pingfederate_1:/opt/out
          ```

+      c.
+In the `environment` section, comment out the `SERVER_PROFILE_PATH` setting.
+The container will then use your `volumes` entry to supply the product state and data, including your configuration changes.

          When the container starts, this will bind mount `/tmp/compose/pingfederate_1` to the `/opt/out` directory in the container.
 You're also able to view the product logs and data in the `/tmp/compose/pingfederate_1` directory.

      c.
 Repeat this process for the remaining container entries in the stack.